Types

 Objects

-You can define complex types such as dataframe
+You can define complex types such as dataframe, list, object, and struct.

 List